-Title: All caps, centred.
+Title: All uppercase letters, centred.

-Authors: All caps, centred, each followed by a superscript number indicating affiliation and address.
+Authors: All uppercase letters, centred, each followed by a superscript number indicating affiliation and address.

-Author addresses: Separate from names, italics, one address per line beginning with the superscript number corresponding to the author.
+Author addresses: Separate from names, with one address per line in italic font, beginning with the superscript number corresponding to the author.
 Please include the e-mail address for corresponding author only, in brackets (with an asterisk if there are multiple authors with the same affiliation).

-Abstract: An abstract should be included.
-The abstract includes the centred heading "ABSTRACT" followed by the citation of the article in reference format, followed by text of abstract (maximum 300 words for submissions of > 2000 words), and five to seven key words.
-Short submissions (< 2000 words) should include an abstract of 100 words or fewer.
+Abstract: The abstract includes the centred heading "ABSTRACT" followed by the citation of the article in reference format, the text of abstract (maximum 300 words for submissions of $> 2\,000$ words), and five to seven key words.
+Short submissions ($< 2\,000$ words) should include an abstract of 100 words or fewer.
 Abstracts do not include tables, figures, or citations.
 Authors may supply a translation of the abstract in another language, to be published after the English-language version.

 Numbers: Write out one to nine and first to ninth; use numerals for 10 and 10th and above.
-Thousands are indicated by a space (SI format) and decimals by a period (e.g., 8803.72).
+Thousands are indicated by a space (SI format) and decimals by a period (e.g., 18 803.72).
 Numerals are used before units (e.g., 345 km).
 For "greater than" and "less than", the symbols > and < may be used.